prockley/Air_Passengers_Dep_raw.densitydesign/README.md

-Reduction in Ireland's Domestic Air Passenger numbers
+The reduction in passenger numbers on Ireland's domestic air routes
 ======================================================

 Currently I'm trying to get up to speed with d3.js interactive visualisations but while doing this I saw that I needed some practice getting SVG graphics files online.
 This post is the result.